 U.S. Courts of Appeals and Their Impact on Your Life

-What are the U.S. Courts of Appeals and what is their role?
+What is the role of the U.S. Courts of Appeals in maintaining judicial impartiality and independence?

 What’s Different About This Activity?